 They remain one of Europe’s most consistent top-10 teams, blending a rich footballing tradition with a squad featuring both experienced stars and exciting young talent.

-Belgium is currently ranked 8th in the FIFA Men’s World Rankings, sitting behind the Netherlands and ahead of Germany.
+Belgium is currently ranked 9th in the FIFA Men’s World Rankings, just behind the Netherlands and ahead of Germany.

 Despite recent ups and downs, their strong past performances and a solid squad still keep them among the top international sides.